ybettan/VirtioForNewbies/README.md

         * use [ybettan/virtio-spec/master branch][ybettan/virtio-spec/master branch] as reference
         * since the specification is written in LaTex, you will need it to write your own device specification
           * for Fedora users: `sudo dnf install texlive-scheme-full`
-      * send your patch to virtio-comment@lists.oasis-open.org (mailing list) for feedback first
+      * send your patch to virtio-comment@lists.oasis-open.org (mailing list) for review
-      * then send it to virtio@lists.oasis-open.org for review
     * for more information check [virtio-spec][virtio-spec]

 2. write the device implementation